JohnTelford/mkdocs/docs/dev_stack_details.md

 - Git is not the same as GitHub.
 - GitHub makes tools that use Git.### The Project Gatekeeper

-- Merges or closes Pull Requests to the central project repository, and deploys the central project repository to a private [Preview ](deploy#preview) website for stack holders viewing.
+- Merges or closes Pull Requests to the central project repository, and deploys the central project repository to a Private [Preview ](deploy#preview) website for stack holders viewing.
 The teams and gatekeeper continues the GitHub workflow process until stack holders agree the central project repository is ready for release to the public internet

 - Teams may Pull the central project repository at anytime to view and test other topic branches.